 About Me I was born and raised in Chicago, recently making Orlando my new home with my fiancée and dog.
 From a very young age, I have always known I wanted to work in the helping profession.
 I am amazed at the resiliency that we as humans possess, and am humbled to support others navigate through life’s challenges.
 After my undergraduate education, I had the privilege to work at a leading private residential treatment center for women struggling with eating disorders, substance use, mood disorders, and trauma.
 Following my master’s program, I then worked in an outpatient substance use disorder clinic at a Chicago area Veterans Administration Hospital.
 There I worked with a diverse population of veterans with unique needs that were often compounded by substance use and other mental health disorders.
 In my free time, I enjoy spending time with my fiancée and dog, exploring new restaurants, and traveling.
 I am passionate about the practice of yoga and mindfulness to achieve balance and wellness in my own life.

 Education and Certification I am a Licensed Clinical Social Worker (LCSW) in the state of Florida, SW 14009.
-I have received specific training in Cognitive Behavioral Therapy (CBT) through The Beck Institute.
+I have received specific training in Cognitive Behavioral Therapy (CBT), and additional training in CBT for the treatment of Depression through The Beck Institute.
 I received my undergraduate education at DePaul University where I received my Bachelor’s Degree in Psychology with a concentration in Human Services.
 I went on to earn my Master of Social Work degree at Loyola University Chicago, with a specialization in mental health and substance use disorders.
 Through my work at the Veterans Administration, I underwent rigorous training in Motivational Interviewing (MI) and Motivational Enhancement Therapy (MET).
 In addition to Cognitive Processing Therapy (CPT) for the treatment of Post-Traumatic Stress Disorder (PTSD), utilizing the same principles of CBT.